 A dividend allowance of £2,000 is also provided, which means that the initial £2,000 of dividends is not taxable.
 However, this allowance does not decrease the total income upon which tax needs to be paid.
 Dividends are taxed after all other income sources have been taxed, e.g. salary and other pertinent earnings (investments or savings).
 Consequently, dividends will fall into one of the tax bands states above, after other income sources and personal allowance have been added together.

 DNS Accountants in London is one of the leading accounting service providers in the United Kingdom.
 A trusted brand, DNS has years of knowledge in the accounting and taxation domain.
 The firm has been helping individuals with Dividend Voucher guidance and other dividend related tax queries for many years.
 The DNS team includes learned taxation professionals and ACA’s or Chartered Accountants (CAs).
 With its primary focus on customer service, the firm believes in delivering unmatched client service.
 DNS Accountants offers:

 - Best-in-class accounting and tax-planning services

 - Prepare dividend voucher and provide guidance

-Reliable services are imperative to businesses and this is the predominant reason why so many businesses rely on DNS Accountants.
+Reliable services are imperative to businesses and this is the predominant reason why so many businesses rely on DNS Accountants in Wigan.
 The firm provides accounting and taxation services to owner-managed businesses and self-employed individuals, including freelancers and contractors.
 DNS Accountants expert team of Chartered Accountants (CAs) and ACAs provide services ranging from accounting to payroll management to tax preparation and filing.